brianz/blog/content/post/elixir-for-pythonistas-i.md

 ## Elixir for Pythonistas

 I would rather not do a series on Elixir syntax, but it's inevitable that I'll need to cover some things.
-There are plenty of resources online about Elixir syntax...the official docs are quite good.
+There are plenty of resources online about the Elixir language itself...the official docs are quite good.
 I'll recommend the following if you'd like to start from zero:

 - http://elixir-lang.org/crash-course.html
-- My [Elixir Fundamentals talk from the Boulder Exile Meetup](https://speakerdeck.com/brianz/elixir-fundamentals)
+- My [Elixir Fundamentals talk from the Boulder Elixir Meetup](https://speakerdeck.com/brianz/elixir-fundamentals)
 - [Programming Elixir by Dave Thomas](https://pragprog.com/book/elixir/programming-elixir)